Abdoulaye Soulama

 Abdoulaye Soulama (29 November 1979 – 27 October 2017) was a Burkinabé international footballer.

 Career

-In the 2001-2002 football season, Soulama played for Turkish side Denizlispor.
+In the 2001-2002 football season, Soulama played for Turkish team Denizlispor.
 He played successful matches at the club which made it to the UEFA Cup that season.
 Unfortunately, some Turkish players, including team captain Tolunay Kafkas, wanted coach Sakip Ozberk to give the starting spot to Turkish substitute Suleyman Kucuk.
 At a cup match against Fenerbahçe SK, Tolunay punched Soulama in the face and got a red card.
 However, despite being reduced to 10 men, Denizlispor managed to pull a surprise and defeat their opponent 2–1.
 At the end of the season Soulama left the club.

-In August 2007, Soulama joined Ghanaian side Asante Kotoko.
+In August 2007, Soulama joined Ghanaian team Asante Kotoko.

-In December 2014, Soulama joined Ghanaian side Hearts of Oak SC.
+In December 2014, Soulama joined Ghanaian team Hearts of Oak SC.